muffyharsha/eder-assignment/README.md

 This container runs python3 installed with flask, scikit-learn, numpy, pandas and psycopg2.
 The host post 5000 is binded to the container port 5000.

 ### microservice apis

+Run the /load_dataset_to_db first to load the data into landing db.

 The microservice has three apis: